What is a Belt Lipectomy?

 How much is a Belt Lipectomy?

-- It will be charged depending on what procedures you need, whether you have any additional procedures done, the hospital you stay in, among other factors.
-A quote is issued upon consultation.
+- The cost changes depending on multiple factors, including; what procedures you need, whether you have any additional procedures done, the hospital you stay in, among other factors.

 How should I sleep after the Belt Lipectomy surgery?